nathan2582/findatimeplease/README.md

 I took a simpler UX experience approach.
 It is a step by step sequence where the user selects a provider, selects a date, then selects a time, and then enters their information.
 This is a simple and easy to understand flow.
 The user can see the available times for the provider and can select a time that works for them.

+# Note

+This is built to be viewed on a desktop computer.
+The scrolling functionality on mobile web is NOT optimized.
+Scrolling is a bit janky on mobile web.

 ### Incomplete Tasks

 The format of the data that is sent to the backend is not considered.
 A middle translation layer would almost certainly be needed to convert the data to a format that the backend can understand.